saitejesh-cyber/trust-before-intelligence-book/archive/chapter_7_goals_framework_v2_4_three_pillars.md

 Users expect conversational speed because ChatGPT, Alexa, and Siri trained them that AI responds in seconds.
 A nine-second response feels broken even when it's technically successful.

 "Our original system had 9-13 second response times," Sarah recalled.
-"User abandonment exceeded 90%.
+"User abandonment was 92%.
 We built beautiful infrastructure that nobody wanted to use."

-This aligns with broader AI research: 59% of customers expect chatbots to respond within 5 seconds, and 60% of customers abandon support requests if they wait too long.
-[21] For conversational AI specifically, research shows each additional second of latency reduces customer satisfaction by 16% and increases abandonment rates by 23%.
-Response tolerance degrades rapidly—beyond 10 seconds, users assume the system is broken.
+[6]

 ### Why Agents Need Availability

 Marcus displayed the adoption curve.
-"When we got response times below 2 seconds, adoption increased dramatically—from single digits to over 70%.
+"When we got response times below 2 seconds, adoption jumped from 8% to 73%.
 Speed isn't a nice-to-have—it's a trust signal.
 Slow agents get abandoned.
 Fast, wrong agents get abandoned faster.
 We need fast *and* right."

 Data freshness matters equally.
 When a patient's medication list updates at 2:00 PM but the agent reports the old list until 6:00 PM, clinicians lose trust immediately.